aio-libs/aiohttp/docs/web_reference.rst

    *HTTP 405 Method Not Allowed* status code.
    Registered :meth:`~aiohttp.abc.AbstractMatchInfo.handler` raises this exception on call.

+Fixed paths are preferred over variable paths.
+For example, if you have two routes ``/a/b`` and ``/a/{name}``, then the first route will always be preferred over the second one.

+If there are multiple dynamic paths with the same fixed prefix, they will be resolved in order of registration.

+For example, if you have two dynamic routes that are prefixed with the fixed ``/users`` path such as ``/users/{x}/{y}/z`` and ``/users/{x}/y/z``, the first one will be preferred over the second one.

 User should never instantiate resource classes but give it by :meth:`UrlDispatcher.add_resource` call.